evkx/evkx.github.io/content/technology/suspension/_index.md

 Overall, the suspension system is a complex assembly of components that work together to provide a smooth and comfortable ride while maintaining stability, control, and safety.

-{{< sitefigure thumb="technology/suspension/bilstein_st.jpg" title="Bilstein dampers and springs" >}}
+{{< sitefiguresized thumb="technology/suspension/bilstein_st.jpg" width="1451" height="1200" title="Bilstein dampers and springs" >}}

 ## Constructions

 The manufacturers construct the EVs with different types of suspension,  but there is some typical design.

 ### MacPherson strut